-If you're like many students, you're also thinking about your budget.
-Figuring out how to navigate new budgeting challenges or return to old healthy habits is key to ensuring you don't run out of cash by midterms.
+Like many students, you're also probably thinking about your budget.
+Figuring out how to navigate budgeting is key to making sure you don't run out of cash by midterms.
 We'll help you navigate all of those worries with these budgeting tips.

 1. Make a budget

 Whatever your school budget looked like last year, this year, most universities and colleges are going back to at least some in-person learning — and that means your budget will need to be adjusted to account for new expenses.